hyttmi/Cellframe/cellframe-installer/README.md

 This is as simple as it can possibly get.
 Tested on Ubuntu too.

-Supports ONLY Debian 11 and Ubuntu 20.04.x
+Supports ONLY Debian 11 and Ubuntu 20.04.x (now also Linux Mint elsie, which is bullseye).

 For aarch64 (Raspberry Pi 3/4/400) and x86_64.